MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-proxy.md

 ---
-title: Configure endpoint proxy and internet connectivity settings | Microsoft Defender for Identity
+title: Verify connectivity to the Defender for Identity service | Microsoft Defender for Identity
 description: Learn how to set up your firewall or proxy to allow communication between the Microsoft Defender for Identity cloud service and Microsoft Defender for Identity sensors. ms.date: 06/13/2023 ms.topic: how-to